 Camden County Joint Development Authority has approved an incentive offer to a satellite manufacturer that is interested in locating near a spaceport.
 The deal would offer the company a discounted rate on five-year lease on a building at the Camden County Industrial Park on Harrietts Bluff Road near Interstate Exit 7.
 The county government is currently seeking a license to develop a commercial spaceport 12 miles away at the east end of that road.

-St. Marys Marine Center is a public/private development on Georgia's Atlantic Coast that's located immediately north of Jacksonville, Florida near Kings Bay Naval Base.
+Cumberland Inlet is a public/private development on Georgia's Atlantic Coast that's located immediately north of Jacksonville, Florida near Kings Bay Naval Base.